Martindale-Hubbell AV Preeminent

 Return to Top

-3. Who pays for these benefits?
+3. Who Pays for These Benefits?

 Return to Top

 Anyone licensed to practice law is certainly allowed to represent you on your claim.
-You should have a workers compensation lawyer handle your claim.
-Our attorneys are familiar with the medical aspects of most cases and are also familiar with the practices and procedures of the Maryland Workers Compensation Commission and District of Columbia Office of Workers Compensation.
+You should have a workers' compensation lawyer handle your claim.
+Our attorneys are familiar with the medical aspects of most cases and are also familiar with the practices and procedures of the Maryland Workers Compensation Commission and the District of Columbia Office of Workers Compensation.

 Return to Top